scalawithcats/scala-with-cats/src/pages/applicatives/semigroupal.md

 }
 ```

-As we discussed above,
+As we discussed at the beginning of this chapter,
-the parameters `fa` and `fb` are independent of one another.
+the parameters `fa` and `fb` are independent of one another:
+we can compute them in either order before passing them to `product`.
+This is in contrast to `flatMap`,
+which imposes a strict order on its parameters.
-This gives us a lot more flexibility when
+This gives us more freedom when defining
-defining instances of `Semigroupal` than we do when defining `Monads`.
+instances of `Semigroupal` than we get when defining `Monads`.

 [^semigroupal-name]: It
 is also the winner of Underscore's 2017 award for